Can You Sell Eggs In Michigan? Backyard and Small Farm Egg Laws

 Must Remove Original Label

-• Previous farm names
+- Previous farm or brand names

-• Old pack dates
+- Old pack dates or expiration dates

 Packaging for Legal Compliance

-• Protect eggs during transport and handling
+- Protect eggs from breakage during handling and transport

 Frequently Asked Questions